 The contemporary dating scene might, at times, resemble TS Eliot’s wasteland or, worse, a post-apocalyptic landscape punctuated by primeval beings who shy away from light.
-Apps like Tinder, Hinge, Happn, OkCupid et al. have been designed to help our poor unfortunate souls navigate this waters full of piranhas and snares, but to little, or no, avail.
-The dating scene has become so bizarre lately that there are a plethora of web series dedicated to the topic.
+Apps like Tinder, Hinge, Happn, OkCupid, et al. have been designed to help our poor unfortunate souls navigate these waters full of piranhas and snares, but to little, or no, avail.
+The dating scene has become so bizarre lately that there is a plethora of web series dedicated to the topic.

 Sometimes, meeting a completely unhinged Tinder date at a random bar makes you feel like a character of a dark comedy, doesn’t it?

 That’s when we come to your help, and kindly and pressingly suggest you try dating a Classical musician.
 Here is why: